GreenStar Homes Certification Manual Version 4

 Plumbing leak and pressure test shows no leaks

-Every home or building must be tested to ensure no water leaks and determine water pressure.
+Every home or building must be tested to ensure there are no water leaks and to measure the water pressure.
 The test can be done by taking a pressure reading inside or out, turning off the water at the mainline, and then waiting to see if there is a significant pressure drop.
-Ideally, the test is taken by a plumber using the line depressurization test.
+Ideally, the test is performed by a plumber using the line depressurization test.
 If there is a leak, it must be fixed.
-If pressure is above 80 PSI, a regular or a fix must be applied.

-An alternative approach –A water leak monitoring device that restricts flow automatically is installed and set up.
+Install a water leak monitoring device that restricts flow automatically.

 Drains under tank water heater in or above living space